Avarel/Lovecraft-LSTM/README.md

                 pass
             !pip install tensorflow-gpu```
 * Copy the code from `./main.py` over to a code block.
-* Run the code block first, this is very important so the journal is set up with the right code.
+* Run the code block.

 ## Running the Code
 ### Local Machine